ckeditor/ckeditor5/packages/ckeditor5-alignment/tests/manual/alignmentbuttons.md

   * third paragraph should be centered,
   * fourth paragraph should be justified,
   * an image with caption between first and second paragraphs.
-2. Toolbar should have alignment button dropdown with four buttons for alignment control: left, right, center and justify.
+2. Toolbar should have four alignment buttons for alignment control: left, right, center and justify.

 ### Testing